pebreo/pebreo.github.io/midgame/part3-polyamory.md

 **Societal Hurdles:** Open relationships still face societal stigma, which can create strain on couples and their support networks.
 Navigating this stigma requires additional emotional resilience.

-**The Bottom Line:**  Open relationships offer an intriguing possibility in the quest for marital stability.
+**The Bottom Line:**  Polyamory/ENM offer an intriguing possibility in the quest for marital stability.
 By fostering honest communication and potentially fulfilling a wider range of emotional needs, they could hold the key to reducing divorce rates.
 However, they are not a magic bullet.
 The success of these partnerships hinges on emotional maturity, a commitment to growth, and the ability to navigate societal stigma.
-Ultimately, as Epstein suggests, the key to a strong and lasting relationship, open or not, lies in open communication and a willingness to explore different paths, both within yourself and within the relationship itself.

 ## TLDR